-IRAP’s innovative model saves refugees’ lives, assures their passage to safe destination countries, and shapes thought and practice in the United States and around the globe to ensure fair and humane treatment of refugees.
+IRAP’s innovative model of mobilizing legal resources to advocate for refugees and displaced people saves lives, assures safe passage to destination countries, and shapes thought and practice in the United States and around the globe to ensure fair and humane treatment of these vulnerable individuals.

 IRAP’s approach is grounded in three distinct but interrelated strategies:

-2. Through extensive litigation and systemic advocacy, IRAP is bringing legal challenges to refugee rights violations in the courts, creating solutions to overcoming the legal and bureaucratic impediments in the resettlement process, and developing an enforceable system of legal and procedural rights for refugees and displaced persons worldwide.
-As the only organization that guides refugees through every step of the resettlement labyrinth, IRAP is often able to identify obstacles of which other institutional players are unaware.
+2. Through impact litigation and systemic advocacy, IRAP is bringing legal challenges to refugee rights violations in the courts, creating solutions to overcoming the legal and bureaucratic impediments in the resettlement process, and developing an enforceable system of legal and procedural rights for refugees and displaced persons worldwide.
+Working directly with our clients as they navigate the labyrinthine processes, IRAP is often able to identify obstacles of which other institutional players are unaware.
 Our unique model utilizes lessons learned in individual casework to advocate for systemic changes that benefit broader refugee populations.

-3. Finally, a crucial prong of IRAP’s approach is to train the next generation of international human rights advocates through our law school chapters.
-These advocates are essential to assuring fairness, decency, and adherence to the rule of law throughout the refugee resettlement process and promoting pro-refugee policies throughout the country.
+3. Finally, a crucial prong of IRAP’s approach is to train the next generation of international human rights advocates.
+These advocates are essential to ensuring fairness, decency, and adherence to the rule of law throughout the refugee resettlement process.